Nicky Gile Looks Super Hot In A Skimpy Triangle Bikini In Tulum

 The second snap featured the internet personality in a similar stance.
 This time, she looked down.
 A swipe to the right showed a tantalizing side view of her body.
 The pic displayed a glimpse of her round booty, which was pressed to the tree trunk for the pose.
 She had her face directed to the camera as she raised her right hand to the side of her face.

 Nicky flaunted her sun-kissed complexion in a skimpy bikini that treated her avid admirers to a full look at her incredibly toned figure.
-The swimwear set included a top with triangle cups, which were padded and secured her nipples.
+The swimwear set included a top with triangle cups which were padded and secured her nipples.
 The garment was cut so small that it failed to cover the entirety of her breasts.
 The plunging neckline exposed her cleavage.
 Notably, some sideboob was also seen from certain angles.

 She rocked a pair of bottoms that featured high leg cuts that showcased plenty of skin around her groin area.
-The waistband sat a few inches below her navel, highlighting her midsection, particularly her taut tummy and abs.
+The waistband sat a few inches below her navel and highlighted her midsection, particularly her taut tummy and abs.

 Nicky left her highlighted blond hair down as she rocked a straight hairstyle.
 She let the long tresses fall down her back with the ends grazing her arms.
 She sported a pair of dainty earrings and a ring.